bismailov/paperclip-rails3-demo/README.md

 Small tutorial for showing file upload functionality with Paperclip 3.5.1

-There a lot paperclip demos, showing some avatar upload and initial setup of Rails 3 application.
+There are a lot of paperclip demos, showing some avatar upload and initial setup of Rails 3 application.
 But I was looking for some simpler examples, with just upload functionality, no thumbnails, no Amazon S3 storage.